How Much Is Too Much?

 As a business owner, you do the same thing when quoting for future services.
 You can’t really know how much you will charge for something 3-5 years from now, but you can make an educated guess.
 Or you can agree to a maximum year over year increase and then commit to lock in rates at 6-12 months prior.

 But how much is too much?
 When a company proposes an increase with no history to back it up.
-When it is obvious that the business owner is taking advantage and being greedy.
+When it is obvious that the business owner is being greedy.

 For example, in the meetings / convention industry, hotel room rates are currently rising 4% – 6% year over year.
-For a group looking to book a hotel in 2018, it would be fair to take the current room rates for the corresponding dates in 2015 and contract for the CURRENT rate with a cap of 6% year over year increase to 2018.
+For a group looking to book a hotel three years out, it would be fair to take the current room rates for the corresponding dates in the current year and contract for the CURRENT rate with a cap of 6% year over year increase.
 The increase may be less if the economy does not continue to grow.
 It is possible that the rate will increase only 2% year over year.
-But the 6% is a fair increase that can be backed up with current performance history.
+But the 6% is the maximum increase that can be backed up with current data.

 So how much is too much?
-If you can’t justify the increase with historical data, it is too much.
+If you can’t justify the increase it is too much.